Super Battle Golf

 A quick confession.

 I loved Call of Duty.
 However, just over four or so years ago, I stopped playing Activision-Blizzard games.
-If that wasn’t clear enough, when Diablo 4 came out, I made some statements that will probably prevent me from ever being invited to certain press events.
+If I wasn’t clear enough, when Diablo 4 came out I made some statements that will probably prevent me from ever being invited to certain press events.
 Really, the kick-off for all of this was when Blizzard censored a Hearthstone player protesting for Hong Kong.
-I really don’t like it when companies kowtow to authoritarians of any stripes, so I stopped playing their games.
+I really don’t like it when companies bow to authoritarians of any stripes, so I stopped playing their games.
 No Overwatch.
-No Starcraft.
+No StarCraft.

 But I missed Call of Duty the most.
 I loved me my stupid gun shooty game, and I’d fire it up every day after work on my travel laptop.
 There’s some deep think-pieces on the the soft power image control of the military gun violence fantasy, or the jingoistic nature of the campaigns in these games.